PratyushRT/personal-webpage/content/authors/admin/_index.md

 bio: Training to be a better cryptographer everyday.

 interests:
-- Verifiable Computation
+- Privacy-preserving computation
 - Cryptography in a Quantum world
-- Privacy-preserving techniques
+- ML Security & Privacy

 education:
   courses: